CertifaiAI/basics-of-data-analytics/README.md

-# cdle-exam-ts
+# basics-of-data-analytics
-Question Bank for Time Series CDLE
+Hands on tutorial for basics-of-data-analytics

 <---------------Suggested Readme ---------------->
 This repository serves as a tutorial for basics of data analytics